dylngg/pinyon/README.md

 # Pinyon

 Pinyon is a really basic toy ARMv7 kernel targeting the Raspberry Pi 2.
-Right now the project is in the early stages.
 It presently has the following features:

 - [x] Booting
 - [x] UART console output